GnrySgtSkitlz/BAUXERTest/readme.md

 	* The phone number must be validated and stored correctly according to rules listed below.
 Any client side validation should not interfere with compliance to these rules.
 Consider unit testing this logic.
 	* The database update **must** be implemented using a stored procedure, but can be abstracted in anyway you see fit.

-3. Bonus points for show-offs: Extend the `/Restaurant/Edit` form to include any other fields in a domain specific way, e.g.
+3. Optional bonus points for show-offs: Extend the `/Restaurant/Edit` form to include any other fields in a domain specific way, e.g.

     * Cuisine (a dropdown list)
     * Rating field